azimIbragimov/Fingerprint-Pore-Detection-A-Survey/README.md

         Pore/
 ```

-Thus, PyTorch machine learning model files will be saved in Experiment X/models/ directory.
-Text files with pore coordinates will be saved in Experiment X/Prediction/Coordinates/ directory.
-Binary pore maps will be saved in Experiment X/Prediction/Pore/ directory.
-Fingerprint images that showcase true and false detections will be saved in Experiment X/Prediction/Fingerprint/ directory.
+Thus, PyTorch machine learning model files will be saved in ```Experiment X/models/ directory```.
+Text files with pore coordinates will be saved in ```Experiment X/Prediction/Coordinates/``` directory.
+Binary pore maps will be saved in ```Experiment X/Prediction/Pore/``` directory.
+Fingerprint images that showcase true and false detections will be saved in ```Experiment X/Prediction/Fingerprint/ directory```.

 To create the correct internal structure, you may use the following commands:

 ```
-chmod +x experimentSetUp.sh
+chmod +x scripts/experimentSetUp.sh
-./experimetSetUp.sh NameOfTheExperiment
+./scripts/experimetSetUp.sh NameOfTheExperiment
 ```

 ## Experiment result replication

-If you are using PolyU Dataset, to replicate results of the experiments, run the following commands.
+If you are using <ins>PolyU</ins> Dataset, to replicate results of the experiments, run the following commands.

 ```
 chmod +x scripts/polyu13patchsize.sh